VikkiCat/electronic-watch/README.md

 The purpose of this exercise is to familiarize you with basic `int` operations.

-Estimated workload of this exercise is _30 minutes_.

 ### Description

 Please, proceed to [ElectronicWatch](src/main/java/com/epam/rd/autotasks/meetautocode/ElectronicWatch.java) class.